Steve Souza

 Steve "Zetro" Souza (born March 24, 1964) is an American musician, best known for his work as a former lead vocalist with thrash metal band Exodus from 1986 to 1994, 2002 to 2004, and 2014 to 2025.
 He is also one of two singers, along with Chuck Billy, for the band Dublin Death Patrol, and was the lead singer for the thrash metal band Legacy before they became known as Testament.
 In 2011, Souza announced his new project, Hatriot.
 He stepped down as the frontman of the band in 2015, leaving the role of lead vocals to his son, Cody.

-Biography
+Career

 Legacy/Testament

 Before singing for Exodus, he was the lead singer for the band Legacy (which became Testament after his departure), recording and writing most of the Legacy Demo in 1985.
 At the time of his departure from Legacy, he introduced Chuck Billy to Legacy members and joined Exodus.
 In 1987, Souza was given writing credits on Testament's debut album The Legacy, since many of the songs were conceived during his time in the band.
 He eventually made guest appearances on two Testament albums (2001's First Strike Still Deadly and 2008's The Formation of Damnation).
 He also received writing credits on three additional Testament albums: 2012's Dark Roots of Earth, 2020's Titans of Creation, and 2025's Para Bellum.

+Prior to joining Legacy he was in another band with future Machine Head guitarist Phil Demmel.